kogcyc/ajax-on-rails3/README.md

 <i>example.js.erb</i>

-And that's the first secret to how AJAX works: an AJAX call will add .js to the name of the controller and the controller will then respond_to the format.js by rendering <i>example.js.erb</i>
+And that's the first secret to how AJAX works: an AJAX call will add .js<br>
+to the name of the controller and the controller will then respond_to the<br>
+format.js by rendering <i>example.js.erb</i>

 ```ruby